JetBrains/package-search-intellij-plugin/README.md

 # Package Search [![official JetBrains project](https://jb.gg/badges/official-flat-square.svg)](https://confluence.jetbrains.com/display/ALL/JetBrains+on+GitHub)

 Package Search is an IntelliJ plugin that allows you to search for packages from the editor.
-It supports searching for packages from the following package managers by default:
+It supports searching for packages from the following package managers by default: BANANA!

 - [Maven](https://maven.apache.org/)
 - [Gradle](https://gradle.org/)